West Calgary

-West Calgary was a single member electoral district that was mandated to return members to the Legislative Assembly of the Northwest Territories, Canada, from 1894 until it was abolished in 1905.
+West Calgary was a single member electoral district that was mandated to return members to the Legislative Assembly of the North-West Territories, Canada, from 1894 until it was abolished in 1905.

 History

 West Calgary was created from the old Calgary electoral district.
 This took place after the passage of the North-West Representation Act 1894 passed through parliament.
 Calgary's electoral districts were split into this district East Calgary and High River.